 Important note: A policyholder cannot purchase life cover in someone’s name without proving that they have an insurable interest in the life of the insured person, or in other words, that the death of the insured person would result in financial loss for the policyholder.
 A policyholder cannot insure someone’s life without that person’s knowledge.

-The payer is responsible for paying the policy premiums.
+The payer is responsible for paying the life policy premiums.
 In most cases the policyholder and the payer are the same person.

 Important note: The payer has no rights to the life insurance policy and cannot make any changes to the contract.